marioroy/mce-sandbox/README.md

 ## Sandboxing with Perl + MCE + Inline::C

-This is a journey with Perl + MCE + Inline::C. To make this interesting, the examples count, sum, or generate prime numbers in order.
+This is a journey with Perl + MCE + Inline::C. To make this interesting, the examples count, sum, and generate prime numbers.

 The sandbox has the minimum required to run MCE + Inline::C. Both modules are pre-installed under the lib directory.
 ExtUtils::MakeMaker and Time::HiRes,